SadhuG/carbon-crunch-redesign/README.md

 ## Additional Assets & Credits

-- **Images/Icons/Fonts:**
+- **Images/Icons/Fonts/Components:**
   All external assets used in this project have been uploaded to the repository.
 These assets are downloaded from [Relume Icons](https://icons.relume.io/) and [Lucide React Icons](https://lucide.dev/guide/packages/lucide-react).Dashboard Image is part of [Figma Task File](https://www.figma.com/design/mvr8LtX9LWOdTtX1Kco6pN/Task-File---4?node-id=0-1&t=WZ9qJ6dgNBSKNSXw-1) and was hidden in the design.
-Font DM Sans and Cairo from [Google Fonts](https://fonts.google.com/specimen/DM+Sans)
+Font DM Sans and Cairo from [Google Fonts](https://fonts.google.com/specimen/DM+Sans).
+Components are taken from [shadcn/ui](https://ui.shadcn.com/).

 ## Approach